Tiendil/blog.feeds.fun/content/posts/2025-014-external-authentication-support/en.md

 We'd like to share that Feeds Fun now properly supports authentication via external services.

-We moved away from Supertokens-locked approach because it was too restrictive and, well, vendor-locked.
+We moved away from the Supertokens-locked approach because it was too restrictive and, well, vendor-locked.

 That means Feeds Fun should be much easier to self-host in multi-user mode.
-Simply put, you need just to pass two headers from your authentication proxy to Feeds Fun backend — and you are good to go.
+Simply put, you need to pass just two headers from your authentication proxy to the Feeds Fun backend — and you are good to go.

 Single-user mode is still supported as well and does not require any authentication setup at all.

-Check an [example of multi-user setup](https://github.com/Tiendil/feeds.fun/tree/main/docs/examples/multi-user) in our repo.
+Check an [example of a multi-user setup](https://github.com/Tiendil/feeds.fun/tree/main/docs/examples/multi-user) in our repo.

-It is easy to run as those two steps:
+It is as easy as to run those two steps:

 ```
 # Step 1 — add custom domains to /etc/hosts